Bulletin 02-01 - Vacation Leave Overage

-7.1 If the employee is over the vacation maximum, enter the Sick Leave Accrual earnings code (SLA) on the employee’s last fiscal year timesheet (the last timesheet paid in the fiscal year) to transfer up to 40 hours of vacation leave to sick leave.
+7.1 If the employee is over the vacation maximum, enter the Fiscal Year End Vacation Overage Transfer to Sick (VOTTS) Time Reporting Code and the appropriate quantity on the second Saturday field of the active employee’s last fiscal year timesheet (the last timesheet paid in the fiscal year) to transfer up to 40 hours of vacation leave to sick leave.

 7.2 Do not record leave for hours that exceed the employee's normal workday.
 For example, if an employee's normal workday is 8 hours, do not record 8 hours worked (REG-Regular) and 8 hours vacation (VAC-Vacation) on the same day.
 This implies the employee's position is greater than 1 Full Time Equivalent (FTE).
 If the employee was scheduled to use leave, and is called back to work on that day, the hours worked should be recorded and the equivalent amount of leave canceled.
 It is acceptable, for example, to record 4 hours worked and 4 hours vacation if the employee only worked 4 hours and chooses to use vacation leave for the other 4 hours.

 7.3 Do not record hours worked if the employee is actually on leave.